config_ninja.contrib.appconfig

 174 @classmethod

-176 """Retrieve the environment ID for the given environment name & application ID."""
+176 """Retrieve the application ID for the given application name."""

 178